nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Hence, the next time users log into TAManager, the page will automatically display the TAs teaching under the users' course.

-The following sequence diagram displays how Teaching course Feature is implemented.
+The following sequence diagram displays how the teaching course feature is implemented.

 ![TeachingDiagram](images/TeachingDiagram.png)